brandonmarshal/lsx-demo-theme/logs/week49/logs-week48-day2.md

 -   **Second code-review validation pass — Copilot, 10 findings + 1 flagged "High" severity:** 8 valid and fixed (relative-link resolution, a body-fallback gap, hardcoded DB-specific content replaced with a dynamic REST lookup, a wrong-property assertion, an OS path-separator bug in the dedup hashing, an iframe-scoping gap, a missing README install step, and a heading-hierarchy check that went inert — fixing it immediately caught a real, previously-hidden h1→h3 skip on a live page); 1 rejected with direct evidence; the "High" severity flag (git-email sent to BugHerd) investigated and confirmed intentional/low-risk, documented in the README rather than changed
 -   **Removed 3 page-specific feature specs** (`work-archive.spec.ts`, `work-single.spec.ts`, `archive-pagination.spec.ts`) — decided the suite should only contain genuinely page-agnostic specs; all 3 recoverable from git history
 -   **Final pre-commit review** — found and fixed 2 remaining stale references, added a proper CHANGELOG `### Removed` entry, re-confirmed every modified file loads clean
--   **Planned but not yet built:** a comprehensive Google Doc explaining the whole Playwright/BugHerd setup for the rest of the team, structured with a linked outline standing in for tabs
--   All code changes committed; only pre-merge items remain open (`.env` `BASE_URL` → staging, `MAX_TEST_URLS` → full site) plus the planned doc
+-   All code changes committed; only pre-merge items remain open (`.env` `BASE_URL` → staging, `MAX_TEST_URLS` → full site)

+---

+**Playwright/BugHerd Reference Doc — Published**

+-   Built the full reference doc from the previously drafted plan, covering the entire setup for the team
+-   Published to the LightSpeed Shared Drive under "LS Website 2026," alongside the rest of the site's documentation

 ---